hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo chmod -R -v a+rwx /mnt/shared
 ```

-**2. power on ONE of the disks**
+**2. Power on ONE of the disks**
-To see the journal of what is happening while we wait, use these commands
+To see what is happening while we wait, use these commands
 ```
 sudo dmesg
 sudo lsblk -o UUID,PARTUUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL sudo blkid
 ```
-Eventually, you should see the disk appear (you see the disk label) similar to this:
+Eventually, we "should" see the disk appear (notice a line with the disk label appears)
+similar to the below (in this case `DISK7-8Tb`):
 ```
 sudo lsblk -o UUID,PARTUUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL
 ```